sergueik/springboot_study/basic-terraform/README.md

 ### Plugins

-* terraform relies on [plugins]() called "providers" in order to manage various types of resources.
-* e.g. terraform plugin for creating random ids is a 13 MB executable
+* e.g. terraform plugin for creating random ids is a 13 MB executable on Windows or Linux

 ```cmd
 Directory of .terraform\providers\registry.terraform.io\hashicorp\random\3.3.2\windows_amd64